How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each yellow, oval, biconvex, film-coated tablet, debossed "P" logo on one side and "250" on the other side, contains clarithromycin 250 mg.
+Each yellow, oval, biconvex, film-coated tablet, debossed "P" logo on one side and "250" on the other side, contains 250 mg of clarithromycin.
 Nonmedicinal ingredients: colloidal silicon dioxide, croscarmellose sodium, D&C Yellow No. 10, hydroxypropyl methylcellulose, magnesium stearate, microcrystalline cellulose, polydextrose, polyethylene glycol, povidone, pregelatinized cornstarch, talc, titanium dioxide, and triacetin.

-Each yellowish, oval, biconvex, film-coated tablet, debossed "P" logo on one side and "500" on the other side, contains clarithromycin 500 mg.
+Each yellowish, oval, biconvex, film-coated tablet, debossed "P" logo on one side and "500" on the other side, contains 500 mg of clarithromycin.
 Nonmedicinal ingredients: colloidal silicon dioxide, croscarmellose sodium, D&C Yellow No. 10 Lake, hydroxypropyl methylcellulose, magnesium stearate, microcrystalline cellulose, polydextrose, polyethylene glycol, povidone, pregelatinized cornstarch, talc, titanium, dioxide, and triacetin.

 How should I use this medication?